 Available in both wide and narrow fit.
 A mid top shoe in a similar vein to the popular TC Pro.
 The 100% Organic Hemp lining used means a natural, breathable fabric that has anti-odor properties but still holds like leather.
 No liquid adhesives are used in the upper for more breathability.

-We hope this article on the best climbing shoes for sweaty feet helps.
+We hope this article on the best climbing shoes for sweaty feet helps you pick the right pair for you.
 It probably doubles well as a good guide to the best climbing shoes for smelly feet too as the main problem is the air flow.
 Follow us on instagram or facebook for more great articles.